 The organization is also likely to get involved in investor claims against its members.
 Typically, any investor that feels they have a case against broker-dealers, financial advisors, or other financial professionals will have the option to consult their attorney on whether to pursue restitution through litigation of the arbitration process.
 If they opt for the latter, it is likely that FINRA will get involved in the dispute.

-The Unique FINRA Arbitration Process
+How A FINRA Lawyer Can Help With The Unique FINRA Arbitration Process

 FINRA has its own Code of Arbitration process, spanning not only investment disputes but also employment disputes within the financial industry.